DanyloVanin/PostgreSQL_Replication/manual-replication/ManualConfiguration.md

 ```

-6. Transfer backup from master database to slave:
+6. Generate backup from master database to slave:
 ```sh
 # Get into container
 docker exec -it <container_id> bash